 scared off customers.
 And when that happens, gentlemen of the

 jury, you have only one verdict to render.
+Defense.
+The prosecution skirts around two essential

 facts. i2 has invested 9 figures in developing a software product